 If you declare an account as locked, it can't be used.
 As you can't delete old accounts if you already used them in a transaction, this setting can be used to make those accounts disappear from the list of accounts in the booking mask.

-By clicking on the button "" on the main accounting page for your book, you can open the actual Booking form.
+By clicking on the button "Book new entries" on the main accounting page for your book, you can open the actual Booking form.
 Transactions booked here go straight into the journal and can't be altered any more (except for cancelling).

 By clicking the "book" button, the transaction will be booked and shows up in the journal below the form.